MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### The Output-Inspector and the Module Inspector {#The_Output_Inspector_and_the_Module_Inspector}

-For a first inspection and visualization of the loaded data, we can use the Output Inspector located in the {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch04s09.html" "Views" >}} area.
-You can already interact with the image via Mouse-Wheel {{< mousebutton "middle" >}} and Mouse Buttons {{< mousebutton "left" >}} / {{< mousebutton "right" >}}.
-To preview the image, click on the triangle on the top side of the module `ImageLoad`, which offers the module output.
-All module outputs can be found at the top side of the respective module.
+To inspect and visualize the loaded data, we can use the Output Inspector located in the {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch04s09.html" "Views" >}} area.
+You can already interact with the image using the Mouse-Wheel {{< mousebutton "middle" >}} and Mouse Buttons {{< mousebutton "left" >}} / {{< mousebutton "right" >}}.
+To preview the image, click on the triangle on the top side of the Module `ImageLoad`, which offers the Modules output.
+All Module outputs can be found at the top side of the respective Module.

-You can now inspect your image in 2D.
+You can now inspect your image in 2D:

 [//]: <> (MVL-653 when reworking the Manual, add an anchor to the 4.9.8.
 Views on this page and create a reference directly to this part on the page, as this is more suitable )